14D110021/contexa-sdk/README.md

 pip install contexa-sdk[google]       # For both Google adapters pip install contexa-sdk[viz]          # For agent visualization support

+# Google adapters have different use cases:
+# - google-genai: For Gemini models via Google's GenAI SDK (simpler, more streamlined)
+# - google-adk: For more complex agent capabilities via Google's Agent Development Kit

 # Install with all framework support
 pip install contexa-sdk[all]
 ```